 In all states, it is legal to have your loved one's body at home after they die.
 New Hampshire does not require you to involve a licensed funeral director in making or carrying out final arrangements.
 (See, for example, New Hampshire Statutes § 5-C:66 (2018), which permits "the funeral director, next of kin, or designated agent" to file the death certificate.)

-New Hampshire law determines who has the right to make final decisions about a person’s body and funeral services.
-This right goes first to any person appointed by the deceased person before death or the deceased person’s next of kin.
+New Hampshire law determines who has the right to make final decisions about a person's body and funeral services.
+This right and responsibility goes either to a person you appoint before your death or to your next of kin.
 (New Hampshire Statutes § 290:17 (2018).)

 Embalming is almost never required.
 In New Hampshire, a body must be embalmed only if it will be "exposed to the public" -- at a wake, for example -- for longer than 24 hours.
 (New Hampshire Statutes § 325:40-a (2018).)

 Refrigeration or dry ice can usually preserve a body for a short time.
 There are resources available to help you learn to prepare a body at home for burial or cremation.
 The website of the National Home Funeral Alliance is a good place to start.

 If the person died of a contagious disease, you should consult a doctor.

 If you will not be using a funeral director to carry out final arrangements, you must complete and file the death certificate yourself.
 New Hampshire law requires you to file the death certificate with the bureau of vital records and health statistics within 36 hours after receiving the body and before final disposition.
 (New Hampshire Statutes § 5-C:66 (2018).)